kirakiray/o-book/docs/en/docs/index.md

 # o-book 2

-o-book 2 is a documentation generation tool that will be one of the simplest documentation site generators you have ever used.
+o-book 2 is a documentation generation tool that will be one of the easiest documentation site generators you have ever used.
 With just one HTML file, you can turn your Markdown articles into fully functional document websites.
 It is developed based on [ofa.js](https://ofajs.com/) and is very easy to use;

 ## Preparation before use